-- Inspected by the worker as required by the manufacturer before it is used on each work shift, - Kept free from substances and conditions that could contribute to deterioration of the equipment, and - Re-certified as specified by the manufacturer.
+- Inspected by the worker as required by the manufacturer before each use on each work shift, - Kept free from substances and conditions that could contribute to deterioration of the equipment, and - Re-certified as specified by the manufacturer.

 How does equipment get damaged?